The Brother Brother Brother Podcast

 A goal of ours was to insert ourselves into the indie rock conversation.
 We started by contacting up-and-coming artists for interviews, leveraging their influence and built-in audiences.

-We targeted the press early, highlighting the unique backstory of the podcast hosts as a potential feature piece.
+We targeted the press early, highlighting the unique backstory of the hosts and landed features on NPR’s “Here & Now” and the Boston Globe.

 Guerilla Marketing